okbob/plpgsql_check/README.md

 * partially detection of dead code (due RETURN command)
 * detection of missing RETURN command in function
 * try to identify unwanted hidden casts, that can be performance issue like unused indexes
+* possibility to collect relations and functions used by function

 I invite any ideas, patches, bugreports